paccao/dotfiles_/fedora-minimal-setup.md

 Configure the .Xresources for color themes in your terminal.
 To reload the config file run `xrdb ~/.Xresources` then restart your terminal emulator.

+Install dunst notification manager that endeavouros uses.
+Copy the dunst config to your system. `cp endeavouros-i3wm-setup/.config/dunst/ ~/.config`

 ## Resources

 [rxvt-unicode setup](https://www.youtube.com/watch?v=_kjbj-Ez1vU)